dgiofre/hobbies/README.md

 ## Web page to visualize data points from restAPI (data_vis_webpage)

 ### Description
-A simple chart to show the coordinates of three points read by an API.
+A simple chart to show the motion of three dynamic points read by an API.

 ### Getting Started